 "I saw this woman, who I have the greatest sympathy for, in the news and thought, because I'm a male I don't get anything.

 "Because I don't have kids and didn't get HIV there's no Marae Investigates looking after me and pushing my case.

 "I don't want this to happen to anyone else, especially young males because they find it so hard," he said.

-The former Taranaki woman he refers to came forward last month after having been placed by Child, Youth and Family in the care of her uncle, a convicted rapist, who then abused her.
+The former Taranaki woman he refers to came forward last month after going to live with her uncle, as a teen, after a family group conference facilitated by Child, Youth and Family.
+The uncle who was a convicted rapist then abused her.

 - © Fairfax NZ News

 Should ratepayers fork out for increased security to keep vandals at bay in Pukekura Park?Related story: Cameras set to catch vandals